apache/sling-site/src/main/jbake/content/documentation/bundles/dynamic-includes.md

 * **Required header** - SDI will be enabled only if the configured header is present in the request.
 By default it's `Server-Agent=Communique-Dispatcher` header, added by the AEM Dispatcher.
 You may enter just the header name only or the name and the value split with `=`.
 * **Ignore URL params** - SDI normally skips all requests containing any GET parameters.
 This option allows to set a list of parameters that should be ignored in the test.
 See the [Ignoring URL parameters](https://docs.adobe.com/docs/en/dispatcher/disp-config.html#Ignoring%20URL%20Parameters) section in the dispatcher documentation.
 * **Include path rewriting** - enable rewriting link (according to [Sling mapping](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html)) that is used for dynamic content inclusion.
+* **Disable Ignore UrlParams** - SDI normally skips all requests containing any GET parameters.
+This option is to allow applications to enable the processing of these requests by SDI, particularly when dispatcher processing rules are set to ignore all URL parameters.

 ## Compatibility with components